Dudley Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by professional indemnity insurers.
-COMPLETIONmonitor is a unique risk management tool.
+Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers.
+It is a unique risk mitigation tool.

 Find a Law Firm approved by Dudley Building Society

-Lenders often vary their requirements.
+Lenders frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Dudley Building Society are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes